mavxg/slatejs/README.md

 * List items should nest inside other items not at the list level..

-* -Alternating dissappearing cursor when typing with multiple selections.
-  *** because the selection is getting reversed somewhere.- FIXED.

 * Selection transform bug when overtyping with mulitple selections.

 * cannot delete a boundary over list items (with double indent) or tables.
 (Note, should delete whole table.)

 * replace should adjust selection first.

-* Random lockup on right click for all browsers.
-Will not focus the textarea again.

 //TODO: make shouldComponentUpdate part of the friar class so that it can return false if only the selection has changed.